RajneshB/NITCONF-Evening_batch-Group_2/Docs/README.md

 ## **2.4** **Operating Environment**

-The Program Committee Page of NITCONF is designed to operate within a well-defined environment, incorporating key features that ensure optimal functionality, security, and performance.
-The operating environment encompasses hardware, software, network conditions, performance expectations, security measures, compatibility considerations, and external dependencies.

 ### 2.4.1 Hardware Requirements:

-The system requires a dedicated server with modern processors, at least 8GB of RAM, and sufficient storage capacity to handle concurrent user sessions and data storage.
+The system should be compatible with standard web browsers on all devices and requires at least 8GB of RAM and sufficient storage capacity to handle concurrent user sessions and data storage.

 ### 2.4.2 Software Requirements:

-* The server must run a Java-compatible environment, with the choice of web servers like Apache Tomcat or Jetty, and Java JDK 8 or higher.
+* The browser must have JavaScript enabled.
 * Frontend technologies such as HTML5, CSS3, and JavaScript are utilised for the user interface.

 ### 2.4.3 Network requirements

 * Adequate bandwidth and network stability are crucial for seamless access and data exchange, especially for real-time features.